IBM/vmwaas-terraform-examples/README.md

 9. Firewall rules are provisioned to secure network access to the environment.
 To create firewall rules, Static Groups and IP sets are created for networks and individual IP addresses.

-An example terraform.tfvars file is shown below.
+In this example, the creation is fully controlled though terraform variables - you do not need to change the actual terraform templates.
+An example `terraform.tfvars` file is provided below and example variable values are provided with explanations:

 ```terraform
 # Note.
 Variable values to access your Director instance.
 Use the Director portal